 - Five years of professional experience with progressively increasing responsibilities in areas such as finance, organizational management, education administration, etc.

-- Master’s degree from an accredited institution is required, preferably in a related field such as an MBA, educational administration, economics, finance, etc.;
+- Master’s degree from an accredited institution is preferred, preferably in a related field such as an MBA, educational administration, economics, finance, etc.;

 - Experience working in an educational environment;